18 Surprising Things you didn’t know about Haiti!

 16) Haiti has some delicious food

-You probably didn’t know that Haiti has some delicious and unique meals/snacks.
+You probably didn’t know Haiti has some delicious, unique meals/snacks.
 Our favourite was “Poulet aux noix”, essentially a chicken in tomato sauce with cashews.

 This dish is traditionally prepared for Sunday lunch, and it is often accompanied by rice with djon-djon or rice with green peas.

-But to find a few more check out these 10 foods you must try in Haiti.
+But to find a few more, check out these 10 foods to try in Haiti.

 17) There are two official languages in Haiti